FJrodafo/DiscordAPP/App/README.md

 ## Attribution

-This project was build by following the [discord.js guide](https://github.com/discordjs/guide).
+This project was build by following the [Discordjs guide](https://discordjs.guide/).
 I have modified small details of the code.
 This is just an example of what the final project would look like.
+Thanks to the [Discordjs](https://discord.js.org/) team for creating an amazing library and making Discord APP development easier!

 ## Project Structure